 Table 1: Different particle size distributions used to test the sensitivity of the aerosol retrieval.

-To probe the range of possible viewing geometries from low earth orbit, a range of Solar Zenith Angles (SZAs) and Solar Scattering Angles (SSA) were selected.
+To probe the range of possible viewing geometries from a low earth orbit, a range of Solar Zenith Angles (SZAs) and SSA were selected.
 The ranges give representative selections of the possible geometries of a limb scatter instrument in low earth orbits at a range of local times.
 The selected values for SZA are 15 o, 45 o, and 75o and for SSA of 30o, 60o, 90o, 120o, 150o, and 180o.

-Simulated measurements were performed at wavelengths of 500, 750, 1000, 1250, 1500 nm, which approximately cover for the spectral range commonly used for aerosol retrievals from limb instruments.
+Simulated measurements were performed at wavelengths of 500, 750, 1000, 1250, and 1500 nm, which approximately covers the spectral range commonly used for aerosol retrievals from limb instruments.
 For example, OSIRIS and SCHIAMACHY aerosol products use the ratio of 750 nm to 470 nm for the aerosol retrieval (Bourassa et al., 2012b; Ernst et al., 2012) [15, 19].
 Additional longer wavelengths have been shown to provide particle size information from limb scatter measurements (Rieger et al., 2014) [16] and so the 1000-1500 nm wavelength range was also included in this study.
 Finally, we also performed simulations for Earth surface albedo values of 0 and 1 in order to cover the full range of potential impact.

 3 Methodology

 For the purposes of this study, we have assumed an instrument capable of measuring only the linearly polarized radiance with either a vertical or horizontal orientation.
-This is representative of newly proposed instruments like ALTIUS (Dekemper et al. 2012) [20] and ALI (Elash et al., 2016) [21] that use an acousto-optic tunable filter and by nature only measure one orientation of linearly polarized radiance.
+This is representative of newly proposed instruments like ALTIUS (Dekemper et al., 2012; Fussen et al., 2016) [20, 21] and ALI (Elash et al., 2016) [22] that use an acousto-optic tunable filter and by nature only measure one orientation of linearly polarized radiance.
 We want to answer the question: If the linear polarization is measured, is this an advantage or a disadvantage over a measurement of the total radiance for aerosol retrievals?
 Further, is there a preferred orientation of linear polarization?

-The polarization states used here are defined as the following: the linearly polarized radiance aligned with the horizon is referred to as the horizontal polarization, and the linearly polarized radiance that is perpendicular to the horizon is referred to as the vertical polarization.
+The polarization states used here are defined as follows: the linearly polarized radiance aligned with the horizon is referred to as the horizontal polarization, and the linearly polarized radiance that is perpendicular to the horizon is referred to as the vertical polarization.
 We also use the total radiance, or alternatively the scalar radiance, as the reference case.
 Note that the scalar radiance is not precisely equal to the total radiance.
 For the work presented here the term “total radiance” refers to the first term in the Stokes vector, which is calculated by the SASKTRAN-HR model when solving the vector radiative transfer equation.
 The term “scalar radiance” refers to the radiance calculated by the SASKTRAN-HR model when solving the scalar transfer equation.
 Using the Stokes parameter formulation, the horizontal polarization is given by 0.5I+Q and the vertical polarization is given by 0.5(I-Q), which can be easily shown from the definitions given in Equation 2.

 Our study further breaks down this problem into three questions.
 First, how does the fraction of the limb scatter signal that is due to aerosol vary with aerosol load and viewing geometry for both scalar and polarized measurements?
 Secondly, does the polarized measurement increase sensitivity to assumptions in the retrieval algorithm and therefore increase potential for biased results?
 And finally, how does the polarized measurement affect the uncertainty estimate of the retrieved profile?